 -

-California’s Commercial Driver’s License Laws
+California’s Commercial Driver’s License (CDL) Laws

 Obtaining a commercial driver's license (CDL) in California requires passage of a skills and knowledge test based upon the type of commercial motor vehicles (CMV) being driven.
-Federal law requires that CDL drivers crossing state lines must be 21 years of age.
-States may set different age limits for commercial drivers that operate solely within the state.

 -